arthur-jacquin/edit/notes.md

-    rewrite syntax in cheatsheet.md (| can't follow REP...) move to a single file ? manipulating hex values: when are casts needed ?
+    rewrite syntax in cheatsheet.md (| can't follow REP...) move to a single file ? manipulating hex values: when are casts needed ? rename interaction.c functions in parse_*

 ### Final review

-Read, understand, check its correctness, chase unstated assumptions (ASCII only...)
+Read, be critical

-Be critical
+    do the right thing ?
     good order of variables ?
     is the goal/use of the function/variable explained enough ?
-    is the process clear and non-obvious ? else commented accordingly ? is the code is written well-enough ? <= 80 chars ? use standard functions with n: strncpy, strncat, strn?cmp should this be a get_str_index stuff ?
+    is the process clear and non-obvious ? else commented accordingly ? is there some unstated assumptions (ASCII only...) ? is the code is written well-enough ? <= 80 chars ? use standard functions with n: strncpy, strncat, strn?cmp should this be a get_str_index stuff ?